apollo

 The prime function of this organ is to flush out all the toxins from the human body.
 Kidneys filter the blood and eliminate waste through urine.
 If this organ begins to malfunction, it will lead to a buildup of toxins in the body.
 It is referred to as kidney or renal failure, wherein either one or both kidneys stop functioning.

-Sometimes, this failure becomes acute and inflict temporary damage.
+Sometimes, this failure becomes acute and inflicts temporary damage.
 Other times, it can be a chronic condition which can worsen over time.
-It can be differentiated into five stages, ranging from stage 1 (mild) to stage 5 (complete organ failure).

 Stage 2 presents obvious issues like physical kidney damage and protein in urine output.
 Lifestyle changes are still considered the best way to slow down the progression of the illness.

-In stage 3, the kidneys will begin to function inadequately, and the emergence of symptoms like swollen feet and hands, back pain, and frequent urge to pee, will be observed.
+In stage 3, the kidneys will begin to function inadequately, and the emergence of symptoms like swollen feet and hands, back pain, and frequent urge to pee will be observed.
 Correct medication is essential to fix the underlying conditions.

 Stage 5 is the last in which the kidneys are nearing complete failure.
 Patients will start experiencing breathlessness, nausea, vomiting and itchy skin.
 A kidney transplant or dialysis is the only treatment possible at this stage.